-AT skiers are subject to and must obey all resort policies and Montana Code including the Skier Responsibility Code and "Duties of a Skier" available at the Big Sky Resort web site at www.bigskyresort.com or the Mountain Services Desk located in the Big Sky Mountain Village.
+Uphill travelers are subject to and must obey all resort policies and Montana Code including the Skier Responsibility Code and "Duties of a Skier" available here or at the Mountain Services Desk located in the Big Sky Mountain Village.

 Be alert for other skiers and resort equipment at all times.
 Be aware of limited sight lines and opposing traffic.
-Make yourself as visible as possible and wear bright clothing.
+Make yourself as visible as possible to downhill traffic.
+Dogs are not allowed.

 Check the Big Sky Resort website and conditions report for information before alpine touring.
 If you are unsure of your route, do not proceed and contact Big Sky Resort for more information.